Emailing Receipts, Letters and Statements

 If you have very large numbers of donors with email addresses that you send receipts or statements to, it is possible that either your Internet Service Provider (ISP) or the ISPs of the recipients of your emailed receipts or statements will classify you as a spammer, when you send lots of emails very quickly as the program can do.
 This is a general problem with sending large numbers of mass emails, and is very hard to work around.

 It is impossible to give a specific number of emails at which this might start being a problem.
-In my experience sending emails to the users of the DONATION program, I started observing the problem when I had a few thousand users.
-But I would guess that the problem could start when you email quickly to as few as a thousand donors.
+In our experience sending emails to the users of the DONATION program, We started observing the problem when we had a few thousand users.
+But we would guess that the problem could start when you email quickly to as few as a hundred donors.

 There is unfortunately no simple way to get around this problem.
-(I get around it by using a commercial mass email sending service, that works closely with all ISPs to ensure that their emails are not classed as SPAM.
-But you couldn't use an email-sending service to send the emails containing a different receipt or statement for each donor.)
-So, if you do have very large numbers of donors with email addresses, you may want to think carefully about whether or not to use this feature for emailing receipts or statements.
+(We get around it for our communication with our customers by using a commercial mass email sending service, that works closely with all ISPs to ensure that their emails are not classed as SPAM.
+But there is no way to use an email-sending service to send the emails containing a different receipt or statement for each donor.)
+So, if you do have very large numbers of donors with email addresses, you may want to think carefully about whether or not to use this feature for emailing receipts or statements from within DONATION.

 If you do have large numbers of donors with email addresses, one thing you could do is to talk to your ISP about their sending limits for emails with attachments.
 Ask what quantities per day or hour you need to limit yourself to, to prevent your ISP classifying you as a spammer, and adjust your email sending of receipts accordingly.